Claude vs Gemini: Which AI Assistant is Worth Paying For?

 Free Limited daily messages, latest model available, no Extended Thinking Limited daily messages, base capabilities, full Google integration

-~$20/month Claude 3.5 Sonnet, Extended Thinking, Projects, Artifacts, 5x usage of free tier Gemini 2.0, Google One storage (100GB), same integrations, 1M token context
+$20/month Claude 3.5 Sonnet, Extended Thinking, Projects, Artifacts, 5x usage of free tier Gemini 2.0, Google One storage (100GB), same integrations, 1M token context

 At $20/month, Claude gives you the model that changes your experience-Extended Thinking makes the difference.
-At $19.99/month, Gemini bundles storage, which is genuinely valuable if you use Google One anyway, turning the AI into an add-on rather than a separate cost.
+At $19.99/month, Gemini bundles storage, which is valuable if you use Google One anyway, turning the AI into an add-on rather than a separate cost.

 Who Should Choose Each